 Ophiuchus, the sign of the Serpent Bearer, has recently been called the 13th sign of the zodiac.
-Although Ophiuchus lies on the Ecliptic he is not one of the signs of either the Tropical Zodiac of Western Astrology, or the Sidereal Zodiac of Vedic Astrology.
+Although Ophiuchus lies on the Ecliptic he is not one of the zodiac signs of either the Tropical Zodiac of Western Astrology or the Sidereal Zodiac of Vedic Astrology.
 Because Ophiuchus is a constellation and not a zodiac sign, neither Western or Eastern Astrological systems recognize it within the Astrological horoscope.

-Additionally, the Eastern Vedic system of Astrology uses the Sidereal zodiac, which is based on the Earth’s alignment to the fixed stars and again, it also does not encompass all of the constellations.
-This is basically all you really need to know about the 13-sign mystery.
+Additionally, the Eastern Vedic system of Astrology uses the Sidereal zodiac, which is based on the Earth’s alignment to the fixed stars and again, it also does not encompass all the constellations.
+This is basically all you really need to know about the 13–sign mystery.
 However, if you stick with me here, I’ll further explain in simple terms, the difference between the Tropical and Sidereal zodiac systems.

-Vedic Sidereal Astrology, however, has nothing to do with the seasons, and instead is marked by the Sun’s entrance into the visible fixed stars that make up a constellation.
+Vedic Sidereal Astrology, however, has nothing to do with the seasons, and instead is marked by the Sun’s alignment with the visible fixed stars that make up a constellation.
 As time passes, the Earth’s alignment to the fixed stars denotes the Earth’s wobble and creates what we know as the precession of the equinoxes and is the visible change of 1°, which occurs approximately every 70 years.

 One final and rather technical point I’d like to make is that a zodiacal sign consist of 30° in both (Tropical and Sidereal) systems.
 The two systems are currently 23–24° apart (depending on the year you were born) and will continue to move an additional degree approximately every 70 years — based on the precession of the equinoxes.
 Therefore, there is a chance that depending on the day and year you were born, you could be the same Sun sign in both systems.

-And lastly, as far as the two systems in question are concerned, I would like to point out that I studied both while attending Kepler Astrological College..
+And lastly, as far as the two systems in question are concerned, I would like to point out that I studied both while attending Kepler Astrological College.
 Although the two can change the signs that the planets will occupy; the results obtained using either system are remarkably the same.
 The reason for this is that the Astrological chart has many patterns and configurations that lead to the same outcome.
 When one takes the whole chart into consideration, the two systems do not contradict one another.
-Astrology is as multifaceted as our Universe and will reflect the mystery of the heavens regardless of the Astrological system being used: Tropical, Sidereal, Classical, Horary, Electional, Uranian, etc.
+Astrology is as multifaceted as our Universe and will reflect the mystery of the heavens regardless of the Astrological system being used, i.e., Tropical, Sidereal, Classical, Horary, Electional, Uranian, etc.